WXYT (AM): WGHP

-According to FCC records, a predecessor company to Storer Broadcasting, also named the "American Broadcasting Company" actually owned WXYZ from 1929 until it was sold it to the Kunsky-Trendle Broadcasting Company in 1930.
+According to Federal Communications Commission records, a predecessor company to Storer Broadcasting named the "American Broadcasting Company"–unrelated to the later network–owned the station from 1929 until it sold WGHP to the Kunsky-Trendle Broadcasting Company in 1930.
 Storer would then go on to purchase WJBK in the late 1930s.

-The station's original call letters, WGHP, are now used by a Fox-affiliated television station in High Point, North Carolina.

 WXYZ

 In 1930, the station was purchased by George W. Trendle.
 He was one of the partners in the Kunsky-Trendle Broadcasting Company.
 The call sign switched to WXYZ, acquired from a U.S. Army station.
 WXYZ was powered at 1,000 watts when it moved back to Detroit in 1930.
 Trendle relocated the station to the Maccabees Building on Woodward Avenue in downtown Detroit, where it maintained facilities until 1959.
 Antennas and transmitter were located at the northwest corner of Joy and Greenfield Roads in western Detroit.
 The site was re-developed to a shopping center when the Broadcast House move occurred in 1959.
 However, most programming in the 1930s, 1940s and early 1950s originated from the former Mendelson Mansion on East Jefferson Avenue.

 In addition to local programs, WXYZ produced The Lone Ranger, Challenge of the Yukon and The Green Hornet for broadcast throughout the U.S. and Canada.
 The station's slogan "The Last Word in Radio" would tie-in with its call letters.
 Another former slogan was "WXYZ, Where the Best Comes Last".